Climate Protesters Under Fire In Europe: UN Expert

-Geneva, Switzerland: Environmental activists are increasingly facing hostility across Europe, a UN expert said, warning that the very right to protest was "at risk" in countries usually considered beacons of democracy.
+GENEVA, March 17 (NNN-AGENCIES) - Environmental activists are increasingly facing hostility across Europe, a UN expert said, warning that the very right to protest was“at risk” in countries usually considered beacons of

-Michel Forst, the UN special rapporteur on environmental defenders, told AFP in an interview this week that he was deeply troubled by the hardening tone against climate activists in countries including France, Austria, Germany and Britain.
+Michel Forst, the UN special rapporteur on environmental defenders, said in an interview this week that he was deeply troubled by the hardening tone against climate activists in countries including France, Austria, Germany and Britain.

-Government ministers have been throwing about terms like "eco terrorists" and "Green Talibans" to describe non-violent activists, he claimed, also blaming some media reporting for contributing to an increasingly hostile public attitude.
+Government ministers have been throwing about terms like“eco terrorists” and“Green Talibans” to describe non-violent activists, he claimed, also blaming some media reporting for contributing to an increasingly hostile public

 “Currently, the right to protest is at risk in Europe.”